pybpod/pybpod-api/README.md

 1. Duplicate *user_settings.py.template* and save it as *user_settings.py*

-        Define the SERIAL_PORT attribute with your machine serial port where Bpod is connected to Define the API_LOG_LEVEL with logging.DEBUG if you want detailed logging for the API
+        Define the PYBPOD_SERIAL_PORT attribute with your machine serial port where Bpod is connected to Define the API_LOG_LEVEL with logging.DEBUG if you want detailed logging for the API

 2. On the project root folder run: